sultanbst123/sultanbst123/README.md

 </summary>

-I am really passionate about machine learning, it is in my opinion the best combination of logical programming and (sometimes) develop beautiful design.⚡ I am involved in a lot of competition, hackathons, course, workshops and helped in building many communities from scratch.
+I am really passionate about machine learning, it is in my opinion the best combination of logical programming and (sometimes) develop a beautiful design.⚡ I am involved in a lot of competition, hackathons, course, workshops and helped in building many communities from scratch.

 ## My skills